William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 At Salford Junction the original seven-arched aqueduct carries the canal over the River Tame prior to its junction with the Birmingham & Warwick Junction Canal which was built in 1844 to give Birmingham an additional route to the capital.
 This now marks the start of the Grand Union Canal which was constructed in 1929 as a through route to London largely along existing canals.

-Click on the photographs in the Gallery to enlarge them.
+Click on the photographs below to enlarge them.

 For 19th-century Ordnance Survey maps of Birmingham go to British History Online.